Is your bank rewarding you as much as they should for your loyalty?

 New regulations to ensure financial institutions have enough liquid assets have responded with tightening rules when it comes to accessing your term deposit.
 These are one of the several changes that are likely to be implemented in the financial market.

-Under the liquidity coverage ratio (LCR) starting in January, banks and financial institutions are required to have enough funds to cover their assets for a month should there be a financial crisis.
+Under the liquidity coverage ratio (LCR), banks and financial institutions are required to have enough funds to cover their assets for a month should there be a financial crisis.

-Another suspected change is the reduction in interest rate for online saving accounts - this is because high interest accounts are expensive for banks to maintain and by reducing rates they’ll have more capital to cushion financial shocks.
+Another suspected change is the reduction in interest rates for online saving accounts - this is because high interest accounts are expensive for banks to maintain and by reducing rates they will have more capital to cushion financial shocks.

 The regulatory body responsible for implementing the changes are the Australian Prudential Regulation Authority (APRA).
 APRA’s responsibility is to oversee banks, credit unions, building societies and insurance organisations.

 Under the new regulations, banks are now required to have enough liquid assets to survive 30 days of financial turmoil.

 Some of bigger banks in Australia have already implemented the change, notifying customers that they will no longer able access their term deposits early in the last 30 days before it reaches maturity.